 But one of the most useful things I’ve learned is how to break into houses.

 Ideally, if you’re a house burglar, you want homeowners to leave the front door unlocked, so you can walk straight inside and take what you want.
 All things considered, this is the absolute best way to break into a house, because you can do it without arousing too much suspicion.
 But what happens when homeowners don’t cooperate by leaving the front door unlocked?
 Does that mean the burglar can’t break into the house? (“Dangit, the door’s locked!
 I guess I’ll have to go get an honest job.”)
 While some burglars might be dissuaded by a locked front door, good burglars know that there are lots of ways to get inside.
-If the front door is locked, they’ll try to get inside through the back door, through a side door, through the garage, through a window… Some burglars have even climbed down chimneys!
+If the front door is locked, they’ll try to get inside through the back door, through a side door, through the garage, through a window… there may even be a home camera system in place, not like that’s going to stop a real burglar.
+Some burglars have even climbed down chimneys!

 The important lesson you need to remember is this: It doesn’t matter to the burglars how they get inside the home — it only matters that they get inside.